JMarcan/the-most-profitable-months-airnbnb-seattle/README.md

 I completed this project as part of Udacity Data Science Nanodegree where my mission was to choose dataset and formulate 3 questions to answer based on the data.
 To find the solution I had to follow data science CRISP-DM process.
 For this project it was Business Understanding -> Data Understanding -> Data Preparation -> Evaluation.

-Business questions formulation follows my interest in data-drive decisions, digital platforms and sharing economy.
+Business questions formulation follows my interest in Data-Driven Decisions, Digital Platforms and Sharing Economy.

 ## Libraries used
 Python 3